aklinker1/miasma/docs/contributing.md

 The project uses conventional commits, so when PRs are merged, make sure to update their titles or commit titles to a conventional commit.

-Then, to preform a release, simply dispatch the "Publish Docker" GitHub Action.
+Then, to preform a release, simply dispatch the ["Publish Docker Image"](https://github.com/aklinker1/miasma/actions/workflows/publish-docker.yml) GitHub Action.

 It will bump the version, build the Docker Image, push it to Docker Hub, and create a release with release notes on GitHub.